-From Iringa we drive north to the Mikumi National Park, part of the larger Selous Game Reserve ecosystem.
+From Iringa, we drive north to the Mikumi National Park, part of the larger Selous Game Reserve ecosystem.
 Mikumi Park is home to lion, zebra, wildebeest, impala, buffalo and elephant, among other wildlife and over 400 species of birds.

 Enjoy an afternoon game drive in Mikumi Park, where the open Mkata Floodplains host an abundance of wild animals.

-Our Johannesburg to Nairobi Accommodated Overland Safari journeys out of the cool highland region of Tanzania and down to the Indian Ocean coastline, stopping in the city of Dar es Salaam.
+Our Johannesburg to Nairobi Accommodated Overland Safari journeys out of the cool highland region of Tanzania and down to the Indian Ocean coastline, passing the city of Dar es Salaam.
 The Arabic for ‘house of peace’, Dar es Salaam is the commercial and trade capital of Tanzania, even though Dodoma is still the official capital city.

-Next on this Johannesburg to Nairobi Accommodated Overland Safari we drive to Bagamoyo, founded in the late 1700's.
-Today dhow sailing boats are built here and the town offers insight into the history of Tanzania, particularly the 19th century when it was a major trading post.
+We make our way to the historical coastal town of Bagamoyo.
+Founded in the late 1700's, dhow sailing boats are still built in Bagamoyo today.
+This vibrant town offers insight into the history of Tanzania, particularly the 19th century when it was a major trading post.
 The history of Bagamoyo includes interesting German colonial, Swahili, Arabic and Christian missionary influences.

 Today we take a scenic drive to Arusha, the gateway to the Northern Safari Circuit in Tanzania.
 Located near the world-famous Serengeti Park and Ngorongoro Crater Area, this is the base for our next wildlife adventure.

 Travellers often choose to meet up for a group meal at one of Nairobi’s excellent restaurants after the safari.

-You can do this fun-packed East African Safari in the reverse order - Nairobi to Johannesburg Accommodated Safari, if you prefer to start in Nairobi and end in Johannesburg.
+You can do this fun-packed East African Safari in the reverse order - Nairobi to Johannesburg Accommodated Safari if you prefer to start in Nairobi and end in Johannesburg.